Locdoc01/griot-app/README.md

 If you choose an interview, you get to a **detail view**, which shows you all relevant information about the interview.
 At the top you can play the interview\*.
 Further down you can see a list of the belonging interviewquestions.
 If you choose one, you get to a further detail view for that question, where you also can play that single question\*.

-### Record an Interview
+### Record An Interview
 By the middle button in the main navigation you can initiate a new interview.
 In that process you pass through the following steps:
-- Selection of the narrator
+- Narrator selection
-- Selection of a topic
+- Topic selection
-- Selection of the medium
+- Medium selection
-- Record of the interview
+- Record the interview
-- Review of the interview
+- Review the interview
 - Save the interview

-#### Selection of the narrator
+#### Narrator Selection
 At first you choose a person as narrator.
 You have the following options:
 - You can choose yourself for a self-interview.
 - You can choose a friend.